ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2022-10-01-Innovation-Project-Presentation.markdown

 8. Support your teammates and respectfully help them out if they forget their lines or make a mistake.

 9. Memorize your lines and make eye contact with each other and the judges.
-Ideally, you will not memorize the exact wording, but the generall information you want to communicate in your line.
+Ideally, you will not memorize the exact wording, but the general information you want to communicate in your line.
 If you need some ways to remember your lines, Condense your lines into a bulleted list to help you remember.
 (Watch <a href=https://youtu.be/d812a7qG9Kw">this video </a> for tips on how to practice.

 10. Practice your presentation many times and practice Q&A. Ask coaches and parents to act as judges and ask you questions about your project.
 Make sure that everyone on the team understands the project and can answer questions.
 Questions can be made up using the rubrics.